 Get Online: E-commerce Explodes While Store Retail Slowly Rebuilds

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Apparently shoppers' mouse-clicking fingers are recovering from the down economy faster than their legs: E-commerce is up sharply, while retail as a whole is just beginning to rise again.
+Opinions expressed by Entrepreneur contributors are their own.Apparently shoppers' mouse-clicking fingers are recovering from the down economy faster than their legs: E-commerce is up sharply, while retail as a whole is just beginning to rise again.

 E-commerce picked up sooner, too--research firm eMarketer reports ecommerce was up 15 percent in the last quarter of 2009, and up 14 percent in the first quarter this year. eMarketer is estimating ecommerce sales will be up nearly 13 percent for all of 2010.
 After two years of negative numbers, that's a nice bump up.